-A passionate Bordeaux Blend Cabernet fan, John initially planted Cab Sav, Cab Franc, Merlot and Petite Verdot, but Pinot and Riesling soon followed.
-He made his own wine on site in what is now the Cellar Door, and built a great reputation as an exceptional winemaker.
+A passionate Bordeaux Blend Cabernet fan, John initially planted Cab Sauv, Cab Franc, Merlot and Petite Verdot, but Pinot Noir and Riesling soon followed.
+He made his own wine on site in what is now the Cellar Door, and built a great reputation as an exceptional cool climate winemaker.
 Look at the 7:30 report interview with John Austwick & Julian Alcorso

 From the start, we wanted to build on the strong foundation John had built… to pay homage to his passion and hard work.
+With no grape growing experience, this wasn’t easy, but with grit and a willingness to learn and ask questions, we soon developed the expertise to justify our leap of faith in each other.
 We love the fact we are surrounded by so much history.
-Our home (which is featured in a new publication by the Glamorgan Spring Bay Historical Society) and other outbuildings were built in the 1840’s by the original settlers of the area, and whose relatives still live on either side of us.
+Our home and other outbuildings were built in the 1840’s by the original settlers of the area, and whose relatives still live on either side of us.

-We still grow the original varieties John planted, and have recently taken on a long term lease of a small vineyard less than 2 kms away.
+We still grow the original varieties John planted, and in 2017 took on a long term lease of a small vineyard less than 2 kms away.
 At our Glen Heriot site, we grow Pinot Gris, Chardonnay and more Pinot Noir (to create our white Label Pinot Noir, Pinot Gris and Pinot Noir Rose).

-We hope you enjoy our wines as much as we do, and look forward to you visiting us.
+We’re sure you’ll enjoy our wines as much as we do, and look forward to you visiting us soon.

 Glenn and Alex.